naturalis/FormicID/README.md

 #### Step 2.2 - Get the species information

-With the `urls_to_json()` function uncommented will download all the JSON objects for your species, but it will ignore `indet` species if these are in the csv file.
-Set the following settings in `urls_to_json`:
+Uncomment the `urls_to_json()` function.
+This will download all the JSON objects for your species, but it will ignore `indet` species if these are in the csv file (because this is not a set of real species).
+Set the following arguments in `urls_to_json`:

 -   `csv_file`: csvfile name
 -   `input_dir`: input directory